Rasul Chunayev

 Rasul Abakar oghlu Chunayev (Rəsul Çunayev) is an Azerbaijani Greco-Roman wrestler.
 He was born 7 January 1991 in Yeni Şərif, Balakən, Azerbaijan, to Avar parents.
-He is a world champion and European vice-champion in men's Greco-Roman wrestling.
+He is a world champion and European championship silver medalist in men's Greco-Roman wrestling.

 Career

 In 2015, he won gold medal at 2015 European Games and became the first athlete to win gold while being on active duty for Azerbaijani Armed Forces.

 Personal life

 Chunayev loves dancing.
 His character is frequently described as laid-back and relaxed.
-His most notable celebration came after Chunayev defeated Russian wrestler Islambek Albiev at the 2013 Summer Universiade, when he performed the Lezginka, a traditional dance of the Caucacus, on the mat.
+His most notable celebration came after Chunayev defeated Russian wrestler Islambek Albiev at the 2013 Summer Universiade, when he performed the Lezginka, a traditional dance of the Caucasus, on the mat.
 He also gave a military salute as a sign of respect to the Azerbaijani families of victims in Karabakh after defeating Armenian wrestler Varsham Boranyan during 2014 World Wrestling Championships in Tashkent.